Drexel University College of Medicine (Philadelphia, PA)

 Prospective students are required to have completed a Bachelor’s degree or equivalent have taken the MCAT or COMLEX exam, and have a minimum GPA of 3.0.
 A graduate pathway is available for individuals without a Bachelor’s degree.
 Admissions interviews are by invitation only.

-Below is a list of admission requirements for the Drexel University College of Medicine:
+Admission requirements for the Drexel University College of Medicine:

-- Bachelor’s Degree: Applicants must have a bachelor’s degree from an accredited college or university.
+1. Bachelor’s Degree: Applicants must have a bachelor’s degree from an accredited college or university.
 The degree can be in any field, but applicants must have completed all necessary prerequisite coursework before applying.

-- Prerequisite Coursework: Applicants must complete certain prerequisite coursework before applying to Drexel.
+1. Prerequisite Coursework: Applicants must complete certain prerequisite coursework before applying to Drexel.
 The coursework includes one year of biology with lab, one year of chemistry with lab, one year of physics with lab, and one year of English composition.

-- Medical College Admission Test (MCAT): Applicants must take the MCAT and have their scores sent to Drexel.
+1. Medical College Admission Test (MCAT): Applicants must take the MCAT and have their scores sent to Drexel.
 Competitive applicants typically score in the 85th percentile or higher.

-- Letters of Recommendation: Applicants must submit at least three letters of recommendation from individuals who know them well and can speak to their academic abilities and potential for success in medical school.
+1. Letters of Recommendation: Applicants must submit at least three letters of recommendation from individuals who know them well.
+They must be able to speak to their academic abilities and potential for success in medical school.

-- Application: Applicants must complete the online application through the American Medical College Application Service (AMCAS).
+1. Application: Applicants must complete the online application through the American Medical College Application Service (AMCAS).

-- Criminal Background Check: Applicants must pass a criminal background check before matriculating into the College of Medicine.
+1. Criminal Background Check: Applicants must pass a criminal background check before matriculating into the College of Medicine.

 Admissions to Drexel University College of Medicine are highly competitive, with thousands of applicants vying for a limited number of spots each year.
-The school considers a variety of factors in its admissions process, including academic performance, test scores, and extracurricular activities.
+The school also considers a variety of factors in its admissions process, including academic performance, test scores, and extracurricular activities.
 Here are some statistics on the average GPA, MCAT score, number of applicants, and class size for the most recent admissions cycle:

 Student Life